RAMBotsCSU/testing/README.md

-# RamBOTs Locomotion Repo
+# RamBOTs Testing Repo

-This is the official CSU RAMBots locomotion repository.
+This is the official CSU RAMBots testing repository.
 Visit us at our [website](https://projects-web.engr.colostate.edu/ece-sr-design/AY22/RamBOTs).